Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 Overall, combining data augmentation and masking is able to create two proper views for the frame-wise pretext task within the teacher-student framework.
 Although these techniques, i.e. data augmentation, masking and teacher-student scheme, have already been individually (or together with other techniques) used for audio pre-training in the literature, this work carefully integrates them in a different way from other methods, and achieves noticeably better performance.
-For example, frame-level training of other teacher-student schemes \cite{baevski_data2vec_2022}\cite{atito_asit_2022}\cite{niizumi_masked_2023} do not use data augmentation.
-And other masking-based methods \cite{baade_mae-ast_2022}\cite{huang_masked_2023} reconstruct the masked region.
-By contrast, the proposed method maximizes the agreement of teacher-student representations.
+For example, frame-level training of other teacher-student schemes \cite{baevski_data2vec_2022,atito_asit_2022,niizumi_masked_2023} do not use data augmentation.
+And other masking-based methods \cite{baade_mae-ast_2022,huang_masked_2023} reconstruct the masked region.